 13. Write out the qualities you DO want in a partner.

-Now hold on hold on hold on.
+Now hold on, before you judge us for putting this on our breakup to-do list.
 This is NOT the ridiculous notion that if you write it, it will magically appear.
 This is definitely more of an exercise than a promise.
 Just humor us, and write it out.
 Funny?
 Check.
 Smarts?
 Check.
 Manners?
 Hopefully.
 Ok, now rank all of your desired qualities.
 All of them.
 What comes up first?
 Why?!
 What’s last?

 You’ll find that you most likely have three categories: Nonnegotiable, negotiable, and I-just-don’t-care.
 For example, one of my nonnegotiable qualities is ambition.
 It’s top of the list.
 I HAVE to be with a guy who values ambition in both of us.
 My middle of the list negotiable?
 Where I live.
 Sure, I’ll go to Texas…California…but NOT Maine (It’s too cold and I’m a wimp).
 My I-just-don’t-care didn’t even make the list?
 Sports.
 Watch whatever, don’t watch whatever…I don’t care.